 7.3 Postings and Cost Estimates for Network Upgrades

-Until such time as the Phase II Interconnection Study report is issued to the Interconnection Customer, the costs assigned to Interconnection Customers for RNUs and LDNUs in the Phase I Interconnection Study report shall establish the maximum value for
+Notwithstanding the Interconnection Customer’s Maximum Cost Responsibility and Maximum Cost Exposure, until such time as the Phase II Interconnection Study report is issued to the Interconnection Customer, the allocated costs for Assigned Network Upgrades for each Interconnection Customer for RNUs and LDNUs in the Phase I Interconnection Study report shall establish the value for

-(i) each Interconnection Customer's cost responsibility; and
+(i) each Interconnection Customer's Current Cost Responsibility; and

 (ii) the initial posting of Interconnection Financial Security required from each Interconnection Customer under Section 11.2 for such Network Upgrades.

-The Phase I Interconnection Study report shall set forth the applicable cost estimates for RNUs, LDNUs, ADNUs and Participating TOs Interconnection Facilities that shall be the basis for the initial Interconnection Financial Security Posting under Section 11.2.
+The Phase I Interconnection Study report shall set forth the applicable cost estimates for RNUs, LDNUs, ADNUs, and Participating TOs Interconnection Facilities that shall be the basis for the initial Interconnection Financial Security Posting under Section 11.2.

 7.4 Reassessment Process